 The History Writing Resource Center (HWRC) is a little known William & Mary asset making a huge impact on campus and beyond.
-Founded in 1999, the HWRC is staffed by three advanced history graduate students with teaching experience and who compete for the privilege of holding a consultant position.
+The HWRC is staffed by Ph.D. students with teaching experience and who compete for the privilege of holding a consultant position.

 Their focus is to assist students in history writing, but any and all majors are welcome, undergraduate and graduate alike.
 And while students are typically looking for help with specific assignments, they are gaining lifelong writing skills.